-Again Jordan smiled with a little blush.
+Again Chip smiled with a little blush.
 "For me it was.
 When I met him, I knew then and there that my life wouldn't be the same."

 "Why was that?"

-"When I met Drake, he was married to Joanna," Jordan replied.
+"When I met Brandon, he was married to Joanna," Chip replied.
 "I will say that we did get to know each other as friends and didn't really get together and discover our feelings for each other until I got a fateful call from Joanna when she was in the hospital.
-I'll let Drake talk about all of that."
+I'll let Brandon talk about all of that."

 "And after that call is when the two of you discovered the mutual feelings for each other?"
 Barbara asked.